doriansmiley/lotusJS/README.md

     this.componentInstance.asset = value.getItemAt(0);
 }
 ````
-You do not have to create the instance of assigned to `this.binder`.
+You do not have to create the instance assigned to `this.binder`.
 It is instantiated in the `Lotus.AbstractMediator` constructor.

-If you want to create an instance of `Lavender.Binder` for use elsewhere in yur application simple call  `myVar = new Lavender.Binder();`.
+If you want to create an instance of `Lavender.Binder` for use elsewhere in your application simply call `myVar = new Lavender.Binder();`.

-IMPORTANT: For objects to participate in data binding the must extend `Lavender.Subject` and they must create bindable end point in calls to `this.addProperties` in the objects constructor.
+IMPORTANT: For objects to participate in data binding they must extend `Lavender.Subject` and they must create bindable end points in calls to `this.addProperties` in the object's constructor. `Lotus.AbstractMediator`, `Lotus.SkinPart` and `Lotus.AbstractComponent` already extend `Lavender.Subject`.

 ###Sand Boxed Context

-All application services and sand boxed to the applications context.
+All application services are sand boxed to the application's context.
 This allows for distributing your applications as  reusable modules.
 Simply minify your application, include it in your project, and instantiate the context.

+TODO: module example

 ###Light Weight